teebes/herald/README.md

 ## Development

-To run the frontend locally against the production Written Realms backend, install the porject and then run it with [Vite](https://vitejs.dev/):
+To run the frontend locally against the production Written Realms backend, install the project and then run it with [Vite](https://vitejs.dev/):

 ```
 npm install